The 2021 Q2 volume of eCheck payments reached a

 EFT is the abbreviation for “Electronic Funds Transfer”.
 The EFT term covers many types of transactions, such as:

-ACH means “Automated Clearing House” and is the digital network utilized by financial institutions in the US to provide infrastructure for entities that process payments.
+ACH means “Automated Clearing House” and is the digital system utilized by banks and financial institutions in the US to provide infrastructure for entities that process payments.

 Essentially, eChecks are an EFT type that implements the ACH network to process financial transactions.